rickb777/enumeration/README.md

  * `var AllDayEnums = enum.IntEnums{ ... }`
     - Provides all the `Day` values in a single slice, held using an interface for polymorphism.
 The slice type would instead be `enum.FloatEnums` if the base type is `float32` or `float64`.

- * `var dayMarshalTextRep = enum.Identifier`
-    - Controls whether marshalling to JSON represents the values as the identifier (default), or as the tag, the number or the ordinal.

- * `var dayStoreRep = enum.Identifier`
-    - Controls whether writes to a database will use the identifier (default), or as the tag, the number or the ordinal.

  * `encoding.TextMarshaler`, `encoding.TextUnmarshaler`, `json.Marshaler`, `json.Unmarshaler`
     - Provides methods to satisfy these interfaces so that your enumeration can be easily used by JSON, XML and other codecs in the standard Go library.
 Writes depend on `dayMarshalTextRep`.

  * `sql.Scanner`, `driver.Valuer`
     - Provides methods to satisfy these two interfaces so that your enumeration can be easily used by SQL drivers in the standard Go library.
 Note that `driver.Valuer` is provided as a template for you to copy if you need it; otherwise the SQL driver will automatically make use of the numeric values of enumerations.
 Writes depend on `dayStoreRep`.

+ * `var dayMarshalNumber`
+    - This unexported `var` is a function that converts values to strings using `strconv.FormatInt` or `strconv.FormatFloat`.
+Within the same package, you can replace this function with your own.

 ## Other Use Options

 This tool is compatible with `go generate` - [more](https://blog.golang.org/generate).
-However, `go generate` may not always work if the code is still incomplete and doesn't yet compile, in which case you can try just running `enumeration` directly on the command line.
+However, `go generate` may not always work if the code is still incomplete and doesn't yet compile, in which case you can just run `enumeration` directly on the command line.

 ## Credits